 Each month I ask the kids what their favourite traveling experiences have been so far while travelling with Mum!

-What is one of the experiences you have loved so far?
+Whats one of the experiences you have loved so far?

-Why should others go?
+Why should others do it?